-In this article, we’ll discuss the key skills to look for when hiring tellers and provide you with a list of insightful questions to help you evaluate these skills in action, along with our guidelines on what to look for and how to spot the best candidates.
+Below, we discuss the key skills to look for when hiring bank tellers and provide you with a list of insightful questions to help you evaluate these skills in action, along with guidelines for spotting the best candidates.

 When hiring a bank teller, you need to make sure they can handle the (often challenging) customer service demands of the job and manage transactions with speed and accuracy.